-This year’s conference takes place on November 5th-8th, 2018.
-Click here to visit the BPC 2018 event page.
+This year’s conference takes place on November 4th-7th, 2018.
+Click here for more information.

 Each year in November we celebrate CBWC Sunday in our churches.
-Pick a Sunday in November to celebrate God’s work and what we do together as a denomination.
+Choose a Sunday in November to celebrate God’s work and what we do together as a denomination.

 Let the CBWC know how we can make this annual event suit your congregation’s needs.
 Contact email@example.com.

 Why did we become a CBWC church?
 Where do I find help with ministry?
 Who else is in this family of churches?

 These questions are answered at New Ministers Orientation (NMO), a 3-day seminar for all ministers joining the CBWC, held at the beautiful Carey Centre in Vancouver.
 At NMO, you will meet new people and learn about the all resources available through the denomination.

 New Ministers Orientation 2019 will be held April 1-3 at Carey.
 Contact Dawn Johannesson at firstname.lastname@example.org for details.

 Leadership Forums are an opportunity for all of us in the Canadian Baptist family to gather together, learn from each other and develop partnerships to move local ministry forward.
 Watch for Leadership Forums in places like Winnipeg, Saskatoon, Edmonton, Calgary, Vancouver, and Victoria.

 Each year, youth from across Western Canada gather for SERVE, a week-long ministry where between 200 and 300 youth gather to make a difference through community service projects.
 It is also a week of worship, making new friends, growing in your relationship with God, having fun and stepping outside of your comfort zone.